menacit/practical_cryptography_course/20-asym_certs_and_trust.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Elly Jonez (CC BY 2.0)" -->
 ## What are "certificates"?
-`sign(public key + metadata)`
+`certificate = sign(public key + metadata)`

-Only requires us to know the
-signer's public key in advance.
+Only requires us to know and trust the signer's public key in advance.

 Examples of metadata:
 - Identity (hostname, email, etc)
 - Portrait photo
 - Expiry date